Master of Illustration

 For the full entry requirements, use the admission requirements checker.

-The MIllust is made up of 180 totally points, which includes four compulsory courses followed by a final internship course and a final research project.
+The MIllust is made up of 180 total points, which includes four compulsory courses followed by a final internship course and a final research project.

-Beginning in February each year (or July if studying part-time), the programme will take 18 months to complete full-time, or part-time within five years.
+Beginning in February or July each year, the programme will take 1.5 months to complete full-time, or part-time within 5 years.

-In your final semester, you will take part in an internship with a local company and carry out an independent body of research (producing a piece of visual work and a 6,000 word research summary) based on your interests and artistic practice.
+In your final semester of the Master of Illustration, you will undertake an internship project and carry out an independent body of research (producing a piece of visual work and a 6,000 word research summary) based on your interests and artistic practice.

 The programme fosters strong industry connections that prepares you for dynamic roles in publishing, entertainment, design, digital media, education, and science communications.